Königsberg Bridge Problem

 Oh, and the Eagles have a song called Seven Bridges Road, which is completely unrelated!

-Return to Bridges of Frientship Garden home page...
+Return to Bridges of Friendship Garden home page...